USC Gould School of Law

 Conference Registration

-Please note that there is a $100 conference registration fee.
+Please note that there is a $100 conference registration fee for presenters and attendees.
 Presenters are responsible for their own travel and lodging expenses.
-We will provide a list of nearby hotels.
-Registration will be available on this web page; please check back soon!
+To register, please visit this link: https://USCPovertyLawConference2026.eventbrite.com.

 Questions?